w3f/PSPs/README.md

 3. **Accepted:** Any further changes are unlikely, and developers can start integrating the PSP.
 Once a PSP is accepted, a reference implementation needs to be created and the PSP will be merged into the accepted subfolder.
 4. **Integrated:** The PSP is actively used and a reference implementation exists and the PSP will be merged into the integrated subfolder.

-In order to be **merged or accepted** for the different stages, the contributors and reviewers need to approve a PR.
+In order to be **merged or accepted** for the different stages, reviewers need to approve a PR.
 Reviewers should be known experts in the topic covered by the PSP.

 ## :pencil: Contributing